aws-samples/aws-hpc-recipes/recipes/pcluster/isolated-clusters/README.md

 17. Logging into the cluster

-    a.
-Administrators can also login to the Head Node from the ParallelClusterAdminNode with a user that is authenticated to Active Directory.
+- Administrators can also login to the Head Node from the ParallelClusterAdminNode with a user that is authenticated to Active Directory.
 First, connect to the ParallelClusterAdminNode using SSH or Systems Manager.
 From the CLI of the ParallelClusterAdminNode, type ‘ssh cluster-admin@HEAD_NODE_PRIVATE_IP’.
 You can find the IP of the head node by navigating to EC2->Instances->Check the box next to head node and you will see the IP address on the bottom right as shown below.

     ![](images/private-IP-ad.PNG)